mill2994/old_website_hugo/content/_index.md

 cascade:
 featured_image: 'michigan-state-university_941.jpeg'
 ---
-Welcome to my personal website with a few of my favorite projects.
-Scroll down to read about them, or visit my about page to learn more about the person behind the code!
+Welcome to my personal website!
+I created and deployed this site to have a place to talk about a few of my favorite projects!
+If you would like to learn a bit more about me, click on the about tab or scroll to read about some projects I have worked on

+Thanks for visiting!